-We will use the number of items in a bag as the input size n of
+We will use the number of items in a bag as the input size n.

-the project.
-Please give the Big-O of each function in your
+Please give the Big-O of each function in your implementation, and

 should write the time analysis in the comment lines of each

-Basis points (70) if your implementation passes the seq_ex3 exam
+Basis points (70) if your implementation passes the seq_ex3 test